Vietnam.vn - Nền tảng quảng bá Việt Nam

 Journalist Truong Anh Ngoc: I can tell hundreds of stories from every World Cup or EURO that I have participated in, because for me, each tournament is a journey full of experiences.

-I have the advantage of having worked abroad since I was young, having lived in Europe as a correspondent.
+I have the advantage of having worked abroad since I was young, having lived in Europe as a resident reporter.
 Therefore, every time I go to a country that hosts a tournament, I don’t need time to adapt.
 I am used to the international working rhythm, understand the people, culture and social context there.

-I do not just see the World Cup or EURO as a sporting event, but as a “mirror” reflecting the society, history, culture, and politics of the host country during the tournament.
+I do not just see the World Cup or EURO as a sporting event, but as a "mirror" reflecting the society, history, culture and politics of the host country during the tournament.

 Journalist Truong Anh Ngoc

 I still write about the matches, the players, the goals, but what I care about more deeply is : how do the people there live?
 Do they really care about the World Cup?
-Why are there people who are indifferent to football?
+Why are there people indifferent to football?
 The stories behind the pitch are always more interesting to me than what happens on the 5,400m² of grass.

 Each trip lasts about 30-35 days , and every day I write a few thousand words.
 No two days are the same.
 And a reporter for the Vietnam News Agency must be multi-talented.
-I also have to take photos of events, write news for online newspapers, and make TV reports every day, filming, displaying, and editing myself.
+I also have to take photos of events, write news for online newspapers, and make TV reports every day, filming, creating, and editing myself.

 Journalist Truong Anh Ngoc works at Red Bull Arena stadium during EURO 2024.